 Online Consultations During Covid-19

-Dr. Kenneth Hughes’s office in Los Angeles will reopen for elective surgery on May 15.
-For the near future, Dr. Kenneth Hughes will be offering online consultations through Skype and email, so that patients can determine what surgeries are appropriate and schedule surgeries.
-Patients are scheduling at the end of May, through June, July, and August at this time.
+Dr. Kenneth Hughes’s office in Los Angeles reopened for elective surgery on May 15, 2020.
+For the near future, Dr. Kenneth Hughes will be offering online consultations through Skype, so that patients can determine what surgeries are appropriate for them and to facilitate scheduling of their surgeries.

-To set up a virtual consult with Dr. Hughes, you can either call or fill out a contact form.
-Dr. Kenneth Hughes offers two forms of consultations that are virtual.
-The email consultation is $100 and the Skype consultation is $250, but these fees will go toward any surgery that Dr. Kenneth Hughes performs for you.
+To set up a virtual consult with Dr. Hughes, you may either call the office at 310-275-4170 or fill out a contact form on the website.
+The Skype consultation fee is $300, and is nonrefundable.
+The fees will go toward any surgery that Dr. Kenneth Hughes performs for you.

 Precautions Taken at Hughes Plastic Surgery During the Coronavirus (COVID-19) Era